 One of the West’s last free flowing rivers.
 It’s history is as colorful as the trout it holds.
 A favorite fishing spot of Mark Twain and a layover for the Pony Express are just a few reasons why this stretch of water is so legendary.
 The only multi day float trips to be found in the Eastern Sierras.
 It’s tributaries possess the world’s rarest trout, the Piaute Cutthroat.
 Rainbow and Cutthroats are catchable all year long with Summer being the best time to fish.
 Try a hopper-dropper in Hope Valley on the West Fork of the Carson.

-Fly recommendations – Thunder Thighs, Slap-N-Tickle, Quasimodo, Headlight Yellow Sally
+Fly recommendations – Jigged Assasin, Anato-May, Quasimodo, Headlight Yellow Sally, Elk Hair Caddis

 The West Walker fishes like an alpine stream as it wanders through Pickle Meadow.
 The East behaves more like a desert tailwater below Bridgeport Revisor to the Rosachi Ranch.
 If you like big Brown trout raised on scuds then fishing the East Walker is for you.
 Dry fly fishing with hoppers can pay big dividends.